-Women and children are disproportionately affected by lack of water, sanitation and hygiene and shoulder the largest burden in collecting drinking water.
-When the needs of women and children are not taken into account, the negative effects will be felt across various sectors, including health and education.
+Women and children are disproportionately affected by a lack of access to water, sanitation and hygiene (WASH), and shoulder the largest burden in water collection worldwide.
+Addressing the WASH needs of women and children can provide direct and indirect benefits to the entire community, including health, education, and economic productivity.

-In Africa and Asia, women and girls spend much of their time collecting and transporting water for their families – on average walking six kilometers daily.
-It is not unusual for women and girls to spend up to six hours daily collecting water, time that could be put on income generating activities, housework, or childcare.
-Furthermore, girls miss going to school or drop out altogether due to amount of time it takes to collect water.
+In Africa and Asia, women and girls spend much of their time collecting and transporting water for their families.1 It is not unusual for women and girls to spend hours daily collecting water.
+For women, that time could be applied to income generating activities, housework, or childcare.2 For girls, that time could be spent in school.

-In terms of lack of adequate sanitation and hygiene, the adverse effects are numerous as well.
-When latrines are not available in the house, women and girls will seek privacy after dark to defecate outside of their homes, exposing them to a greater risk of harassment and sexual assault.
-Out of fear, women and girls may choose to ignore their needs which may increase the likelihood of urinary tract infections, chronic constipation or mental stress.4
+There are numerous adverse health effects due to a lack of adequate sanitation and hygiene.
+When latrines are not available in households, women and girls will seek privacy after dark to defecate outside of their homes, exposing them to a greater risk of harassment and sexual assault.3 Out of fear, women and girls may choose to ignore their needs which may increase the likelihood of urinary tract infections, chronic constipation or mental stress.4

-Empowering women to assure safe water, sanitation, and hygiene has proven to be a sustainable solution and gives communities a chance to reap the health, economic and educational benefits.
-Women reinvest on average 90 percent of income generated in their families.
-Therefore, WASH projects with positive direct or indirect financial benefits for women will contribute to overall community development.Women’s full participation in water and sanitation projects is strongly correlated with increased effectiveness and sustainability of these projects.
+Women play a key role in sustainable solutions to the global WASH challenge.
+Empowering women helps communities reach their full health, economic and educational benefits.
+Therefore, WASH projects with positive financial benefits for women will contribute to overall community development.Women’s full participation in water and sanitation projects is strongly correlated with increased effectiveness and sustainability of these projects.6

-Additionally, WASH in schools improves the lives of schoolchildren by significantly reducing disease, increasing school attendance and learning achievements, and contributing to dignity and gender equality.
+Additionally, WASH facilities in schools can improve the lives of schoolchildren by significantly reducing disease, increasing school attendance7 and contributing to dignity and gender equality.

-In Uganda, WaterAid taught women to build rainwater harvesting jars for the community, freeing up time spent collecting water and allowing the women to become leaders in sanitation and hygiene in their communities.
-Elsewhere in Uganda, WaterAid constructed single-gender sanitation facilities at a school with washrooms to manage menstruation.
-Attendance at the school by girls has increased since the construction of the sanitation facilities.
+In Uganda, WaterAid taught women to build rainwater harvesting jars for their community, freeing up time they typically spent collecting water and positioning them as WASH leaders in their communities.
+Another project in Uganda focused on WASH in Schools.
+WaterAid constructed single-gender sanitation facilities at a school with washrooms to help girls manage menstruation.
+Attendance at the school by girls has increased since the construction of these facilities.9

-Narayan, D., 1993.
-Participatory evaluation: tools for managing change in water and sanitation. http://www.bvsde.paho.org/bvsarg/i/fulltext/partici/partici.pdf.↩
+6. Narayan, D. (1993).
+Participatory evaluation: tools for managing change in water and sanitation.
+(World Bank Technical Paper No. 207) Retrieved from: http://www.bvsde.paho.org/bvsarg/i/fulltext/partici/partici.pdf

-WaterAid, 2012.
-Empowering women and girls: how water, sanitation and hygiene deliver gender equality. http://www.wateraid.org/~/media/Publications/empowering-women-girls-water-sanitation-hygiene-gender-equality.ashx.↩
+9. WaterAid (2012).
+Empowering women and girls: how water, sanitation and hygiene deliver gender equality.
+Retrieved from: http://www.wateraid.org/~/media/Publications/empowering-women-girls-water-sanitation-hygiene-gender-equality.ashx